syncfusion-content/wpf-docs/wpf/PDF/Table.md

 pdfDocument.Close(True)

->
+{% endhighlight %}

-> _Note: Styles for each PdfGridRow in Header can be individually applied using PdfGridRowStyle class._
+> Note: Styles for each PdfGridRow in Header can be individually applied using PdfGridRowStyle class.

 Refer to the following topics for more details:

 * PdfGridRowStyle
 * PdfGridCellStyle

 #### Row